 Depending on your project, you'll need the Flex and/or AIR SDK.
-GradleFx gives you several options to specify the Flex/AIR SI flexHome = "C:/my/path/to/the/flex/sdk"
+GradleFx gives you several options to specify the Flex/AIR SI

 - 1. set the FLEX_HOME environment variable (convention), this should point to your Flex/AIR SDK installation. - 2. set the flexHome convention property to the location of your Flex/AIR SDK